scribe-security/docosaurus-scribe/docs/ci-cd-integration/github-actions.md

 # GitHub Actions

-Integrate as a step in GitHub Actions.
 Scribe includes 2 elements in this action:
 *gensbom* - the tool creating the *SBOM* and
 *valint* - the tool getting the report.